 - Eggs are part of the reproductive cycle of the creature who produces them – whether bird, snake or mammal.
 Chickens naturally produce 12 to 18 eggs each year but, in captivity, are treated so as to produce 250-300 eggs per year, causing the chickens great stress, ill-health and shortened lives.

 - Dairy is produced as part of the reproductive cycle of mammals and is intended specifically for the offspring of the species producing it.
 Dairy cows are mothers.
 They are kept in milk production to an unnatural extent, which causes them stress and ill-health and shortens their lives: from 20-25 years, to about seven years.
 Their infants are taken from them within hours of birth and do not receive the milk that is naturally produced for them.

 - Dairy and egg production both involve exploitation of the reproductive process, of gender differences and of natural life-stages.
 The end-point is always slaughter.

 Now Take the Next Step

 There probably has never been an easier time to move on to a fully plant-based way of eating.
 Food producers, supermarkets and restaurants all know what it means and are eager to provide well-labelled ingredients as well as prepared foods that are entirely plant-based.
-Health practitioners, too, are increasingly aware of the benefits of this diet, as are global health-care, food production and governmental organisations.
+Health practitioners, too, are increasingly aware of the benefits of this diet, as are global health-care, food production and governmental organizations.